Flank/flank/docs/flank_mixpanel_metrics.md

 ## Outcome [outcome]

-This property contains information about outcome of the entire run.
+This property contains information about the outcome of the entire run.
 More information you can find here: https://github.com/Flank/flank/blob/3a213579b0b8ed7ca018314f0619146408292b35/docs/feature/summary_output.md#possible-outputs

 ## Total cost and cost per device type [cost]